wlablo/Entropy-Dynamics-for-Early-Warning-in-Reuse-Based-Proxy-Networks/README.md

 # Entropy Dynamics as an Early-Warning Signal for Structural Reorganization

-This is a **lightweight GitHub-ready repository package** prepared to stay below common browser upload limits.
+This repository contains the manuscript materials, metadata, helper scripts, and sample datasets accompanying the study.

 ## What is included

-- blind-review manuscript PDF and LaTeX source in `docs/`
+- manuscript PDF and LaTeX source in `docs/`
-- small sample datasets in `data/samples/`
+- sample datasets in `data/samples/`
 - dataset inventory in `metadata/`
 - helper script in `scripts/`

-## Why the full data are not included here

-The original CSV files are too large for simple browser-based upload workflows that reject files above roughly 25 MB.
-For the full datasets, use one of these options:

-1. **Git LFS** for large CSV files
-2. **GitHub Releases** and link them in the README
-3. **Zenodo / OSF / Figshare** for archival hosting, then link from the repository

-## Suggested public repository structure
+## Repository structure

 ```text
 .